brandur/sorg/content/fragments/events-api.md

 * They require exposing a public endpoint, which is inconvenient in development and in more complex deployment configurations involving VPCs, ingress rules, reverse proxies, etc.
 * Configuring them usually involves logging into a web dashboard and manually entering URLs.
-* They don't provide any kind of historial archive, and a missed webhook might be hard to identify.
+* They don't provide any kind of historical archive, and a missed webhook might be hard to identify.
 * They're not ordered.

 And from the standpoint of the webhook provider: